-21 Measurements in the OL mode in COSMIC are also performed at a sampling rate of 50 Hz.
-In 22 the OL mode, the signal frequency is down-converted by an oscillator numerically controlled 23 by a phase model independent from the measured signal, i.e. without the feed-back.
-Because 24 it is always possible to provide a phase model predicting the Doppler frequency of the signal 25 with an accuracy of 10-15 Hz, the 50 Hz sampling rate is sufficient for the correct retrieval of the signal phase (Sokolovskiy et al. 2009).
-We use a phase model based on the MSIS 26 27 climatology (Hedin, 1991) complemented with a constant relative humidity of 80% below the height of 15 km.
-Measurements in the OL mode are performed by a four-quadrant detector, 28 29 which can measure phase in the full range from 0 to 2π radian.
-However the removal of the 30 navigation bits becomes a problem, which is resolved by collecting them from ground-based 31 stations (Sokolovskiy et al. 2009).
+50 Hz sampling rate is sufficient for the correct retrieval of the signal phase (Sokolovskiy et al., 2009).
+We use a phase model based on the MSIS climatology (Hedin, 1991) complemented with a constant relative humidity of 80% below the height of 15 km.
+Measurements in the OL mode are performed by a four-quadrant detector, which can measure phase in the full range from 0 to $2\pi$ radian.
+However the removal of the navigation bits becomes a problem, which is resolved by collecting them from ground-based stations (Sokolovskiy et al., 2009).
 This is termed external demodulation.
-Another possibility is to use an internal demodulation algorithm, which is based on the identification of the phase 32 jumps by π radian.
+Another possibility is to use an internal demodulation algorithm, which is based on the identification of the phase jumps by $\pi$ radian.
 The internal demodulation only works if the phase variation between the samples does not exceed $\pi/2$ radian.
-Otherwise it results in the loss of half-cycles and the degradation of the retrieval quality (Sokolovskiy et al. 2009).
+Otherwise it results in the loss of half-cycles and the degradation of the retrieval quality (Sokolovskiy et al., 2009).

-4 Unlike the OL mode in COSMIC, the RS mode in GRAS employs a 1 kHz sampling rate.
-5 This results in much smaller variations of the phase between signal samples as compared to 50 Hz sampling.
-The signal phase variation for 1 kHz sampling is small enough to perform 6 7 the internal demodulation without employing externally supplied navigation bits.
-There is, however, a trade-off between the decreased phase variation and the increased additive noise 8 level which for 1 kHz is $\sqrt{20}$ times greater than it is for 50 Hz.
-The 50 Hz sampling rate is 9 insufficient for the correct internal demodulation of signals from the lower troposphere in the 10 11 tropics (Sokolovskiy et al. 2009).
+Unlike the OL mode in COSMIC, the RS mode in GRAS employs a 1 kHz sampling rate.
+This results in much smaller variations of the phase between signal samples as compared to 50 Hz sampling.
+The signal phase variation for 1 kHz sampling is small enough to perform the internal demodulation without employing externally supplied navigation bits.
+There is, however, a trade-off between the decreased phase variation and the increased additive noise level which for 1 kHz is $\sqrt{20}$ times greater than it is for 50 Hz.
+The 50 Hz sampling rate is insufficient for the correct internal demodulation of signals from the lower troposphere in the tropics (Sokolovskiy et al., 2009).
 On the other hand, 1 kHz may be too high.
-The choice of 12 the optimal sampling rate should be addressed in the future research.
+The choice of the optimal sampling rate should be addressed in the future research.